uhhhci/intelligent-virtual-agent-sdk-examples/README.md

 For the main functions of the package you will need different API-keys.
 See the documentation in the [iva-server](https://github.com/uhhhci/iva-server) of how to get the API keys.

-- To connect to the core services you can use the [ServiceConnector Application](https://git.informatik.uni-hamburg.de/presence/internal/ivh-sdk/applications/service-connector).
+- To connect to the core services you can use the [IVA Server](https://github.com/uhhhci/iva-server).
 In the BasicServiceTemplate in your scene you now need to set the IP to "localhost" the UHAMServerManager.

 - If you are students at Hamburg University, you can connect via the UHAM hosted server, please contact your supervisor/admin for the IP adress.
 In the BasicServiceTemplate in your scene you can add this IP to the BasicServerManager.